-As an accredited member of the BACP (British Association of Counselling and Psychotherapy), I offer short term counselling and longer term psychotherapy to adults (age 16+).
+As an accredited member of the BACP (British Association of Counselling and Psychotherapy), I offer both short and long term counselling to adults (age 16+).

 My therapy room is in North Shields, North Tyneside.

 Since I began working as a counsellor in 2004, I have worked with a wide range of clients experiencing varying presenting issues.

 I have a special interest in working with eating disorders, the embodied experience, body image issues and difficulties around relationships with food and eating.

 My initial training was as a person centred therapist, although I now integrate other approaches as appropriate to each client.

 'Embodying change' is my way of thinking about the ways in which psychotherapeutic theories, yoga philosophies and practices can be integrated to provide a more embodied and holistic understanding of individuals.

 Within my doctorate (PhD), I explored eating disorders which led to me becoming increasingly interested in the role of the body in an individual's identity, self-expression and experiencing of themselves within the world.